 There’s an obvious loophole to this though: just go to another pub!
 (Also, many breweries sell bottles or cans for takeout.)

 See more information on the Billings Brew Trail at the official tourism website and follow links from there to the other pubs not covered here.
 They have a nice brewery map on there that will guide you along the walk and there’s a physical one distributed around town.

 If you’re not a big craft beer fan, some of these spots do serve other brewed beverages, like cider and kombucha, but some have a full bar too.
 Otherwise head to Asylum Distillery, which is between Uberbrew and Last Chance.
 They make the Straight Jacket line of spirits.
 The tasting room with cocktail bar features an electric chair and pictures of real inmates on the walls.

-Find your ideal hotel in Billings at Booking.com or check prices at Bonwi and you can earn points back to apply to future hotel stays, a rental car, or a flight.
-Most of the major chains have a presence here, but the best hotel in town is also close to the Brew Trail: the Northern Hotel.
+Find your ideal hotel or rental apartment in Billings on the map above or at Booking.com.
+Most of the major chains have a presence here, but the best hotel in town is also close to the Brew Trail: The Northern Hotel.